dovestyle/purj/README.md

 ```

 ## Features

+As purj is still very young, there are only a few features right now...

 * Standard Array extended with apply() function.
 Acts the same as map(), but
   current element is `this` and callback is passed the iteration index.